OscarSavolainenDR/EasyQuant/README.md

 ## Features
 This library has some cool features, such as:
-- Full comparability with Eager, FX Graph, and Export Mode quantization.
+- Full compatability with Eager, FX Graph, and Export Mode quantization.
+It's downstream of PyTorch, so everything will just work.
+- Custom quantization-specific visualization and analysis tools: see how your tensor interacts with its quantization grid, and see what parts of your quantization range matter the most with Jacobian Sensitivity Analysis plots.
-- Significantly improve the speed of the Quantization Aware Training (QAT) and Post-Training Quantization (PTQ) forward calls.
+- Significantly improve the speed of the Quantization Aware Training (QAT) and Post-Training Quantization (PTQ) forward calls with our custom quantization modules.
 Save GPU time, save money!
 - A large suite of non-natively-supported-by-PyTorch PTQ observers, e.g. fixed weight observers, clamp-to-some-percentile observers, KL-divergence minimizing observers, etc.
-- Custom quantization-specific visualization and analysis tools: see how your tensor interacts with its quantization grid, and see what parts of your quantization range matter the most with Jacobian Sensitivity Analysis plots.
 - TODO: An extensive array of unit tests to catch your deadly silent errors, and make them loud :fireworks:.